aws-amplify/amplify-js/docs/media/xr_guide.md

 ### Entering VR mode

 For compatible devices, you can enable VR mode for your scene.
 When a user enters VR mode with a controller attached, the VR controller component tracks its location in 3D space.

+> Entering VR requires user input i.e. button press or similar.

 ```js
 if (XR.isSceneLoaded('scene1')) {